mindfultatiana/GenAITaxAssistant/README.md

-# Gen AI Tax Assistant Google Intensive Course Capstone
+# Gen AI Tax Assistant
 This is the Pacific Engineers of AI capstone group project for the Google Gen AI Intensive Course.

 ### Pacific Engineers of AI Group Members: